DETAILED ACTION

 wherein:

-Pfeffer does not explicitly discloses at least one certificate creation module, a certificate associated with said configuration server and at least one network address allocated to said item of equipment by said configuration server, the configuration server is configured to transmit said creation request to the certificate creation module, and the certificate creation module is configured to generate, from information comprised in the creation request, a certificate associated with said item of equipment and a certification token corresponding to said certificate.
+Pfeffer does not explicitly discloses at least one certificate creation module, a certificate associated with said configuration server and at least one network address allocated to said item of equipment by said configuration server, transmit said creation request to the certificate creation module, and the certificate creation module comprises at least one processor configured to: generate, from information comprised in the creation request, a certificate associated with said item of equipment and a certification token corresponding to said certificate.

 However, Angus discloses at least one certificate creation module (Angus: par.
 0088 the certification module 506),